How to Pick the Best Cleaning Bucket for You

 This action flings excess water out, and the best part is you control how damp the mop gets.
 A few quick pumps leave it wet enough for tough, sticky messes, while a longer spin gets it just damp enough for delicate surfaces like hardwood.
 It’s a clean, simple, and effective way to mop without ever touching a dirty mop head.

-Benefits of a Flat Mop Wringer
+Why You Might Want a Flat Mop Wringer

 Flat mops, especially those with microfiber pads, are amazing for everyday cleaning and dusting.
 The buckets designed for them are just as smart.
 These systems are built to wring the flat mop head evenly, ensuring you don’t have any overly saturated spots or dry patches.
 Many have a specific chamber where you slide the mop head in and out, and the bucket does the hard work of squeezing it to the perfect dampness for you.